rhowsane/Hickathon/README.md

 Then, I splitted the dataset into train and test.

 # Conclusions
 Concerning the modelling part, I adopted a first dummy model as baseline, giving 20% as score prediction on the test set.
 The second model was a LightGBM with standards hyperparameters, giving a 47% on the validation dataset of the leaderboard.
 And the final strategy was to automatize the hyperparameter tunning of the model using FLAML.
 With it, the final score was of 54%.
 When trained on the hole dataset with a computer with more RAM, it produced a score of 57%.
 The most important features can be seen on the Feature importance chart.

+# Observations

+Two approaches were tried to see if it could improve the overall model score:
+- filling missing numerical values with the median
+- removing less important features from the model traing
+But none of these strategies improved significantly the model strategy.